femmor/user-api-server/README.md

 # User-API-Server

-User-API-Server is a NodeJS API made with json-server.
+User-API-Server is a simple NodeJS API made with json-server.
 You can access it here - https://my-json-server.typicode.com/femmor/user-api-server

 ## Installation